Project Engineer takes a hands-on approach to engineering tasks and is the most active executive at the working site.

-I will try to explain main difference between different engineers in reference to project engineer
+I will try to explain the main difference between different engineers in reference to project engineer

 Site Engineers Vs Project Engineer

-Site Engineer is responsible for a specific works such as, sewerage engineer, bridge works engineer but Project engineer has the overall responsibility of the project.
+Site Engineer is responsible for a specific work such as sewerage engineer, bridge works engineer but Project engineer has the overall responsibility of the project.

-Site engineer’s main focus is the physical work and he/she is the technically strong personal at site.
-Project Engineer’s main focus is project objectives, work quality, budget and duration.
+Site engineer’s main focus is the physical work and he/she is the technically strong personal at the site.
+Project Engineer’s main focus is on project objectives, work quality, budget and duration.

-Site Engineer validated and make sure that actual work at site is being done as per approved drawings.
-He is only responsible for engineering and technical activities at site.
+Site Engineer validated and make sure that actually work at the site is being done as per approved drawings.
+He is only responsible for engineering and technical activities at a site.

 Site Engineer’s role is limited and Project Engineer sees a wider picture.

 Superintendent Vs Project Engineer

-He/she is one who controls the short-term schedule at construction site instructed by the project engineer or the manger.
+He/she is one who controls the short-term schedule at construction site instructed by the project engineer or the manager.
 He is 100% site personal.

 Planning Engineer Vs Project Engineer

-Planning Engineer prepares appropriate plan and suggest appropriate tools for scheduling later on.
+Planning Engineer prepares an appropriate plan and suggests appropriate tools for scheduling later on.
 He/she prepares the reporting templates that comply to tender or contract requirements.

-On the other hand, project engineer is supervising the physical work on site.
+On the other hand, the project engineer is supervising the physical work on site.

 Project Manager Vs Project Engineer

-Project Manager is the person who has the project charter to utilize project resources and accountable for success and failure of the project.
-He/she responsible for every aspect of project not limited to planning, execution, monitoring, controlling, and closure of the project.
+Project Manager is the person who has the project charter to utilize project resources and accountable for the success and failure of the project.
+He/she is responsible for every aspect of a project not limited to planning, execution, monitoring, controlling, and closure of the project.

 Project Engineer is responsible for short term schedules, pre-planning and resource forecasting for engineering and technical activities in the project.

 There is no comparison between these two.
-Project engineer is always reported to project manager & follows instruction.
+The project engineer is always reported to the project manager & follows instruction.
 Project Engineer is to liaise project Manager.